SSoQE/SSoQE-Exploring_Past_Vegetation_Using_Fossil_Pollen/README.md

-# Lecture "Exploring Past Vegetation Using Fossil Pollen"
+# Workshop "Neotoma - basics"

-The presentation and materials for a lecture "Exploring Past Vegetation Using Fossil Pollen" for SSoQE 2024.
+The presentation and materials for a workshop "Neotoma - basics" for PalaeOpen Prague 2025.

 ## Presentation

-This lecture has a build-in presentation, which is accesible [here](https://ssoqe.github.io/SSoQE-Exploring_Past_Vegetation_Using_Fossil_Pollen/)
+This workshop has a build-in presentation, which is accessible in `Presentation/presentation.html` file.
+The presentation is built using [Quarto](https://quarto.org/) and can be rendered by running the `Presentation/render.R` script.

 ## Structure and content